-In 2013 Lee Grant returned to the stage in to play Fonsia Dorsey in The Gin Game, directed by daughter Dinah Manoff.
+In 2013 Lee Grant returned to the stage to play Fonsia Dorsey in The Gin Game, directed by daughter Dinah Manoff.

-Grant is still directing, and newest work is on YouTube.
+Grant is still directing, and her newest work is on YouTube.
 “I’ve made a five-minute video on ‘The Battering of Hillary Clinton,’” she says.
 It’s a montage of the seething animus Grant saw Clinton endure during the presidential campaign.
 “That’s a battered woman,” she says, simply.

 Lee Grant continues to speak out loud and will not be silenced.